szabgab/perlmaven.com/sites/en/pages/creating-hash-from-an-array.md

 The first `$VAR1` shows the content of the array.
 The second `$VAR1` show the content of the hash.
 If we run the script several times, the part of the array will always look the same, but the content of the hash not.
-The order of the pairs <b>in the display!</b> will change.
+The order of the pairs **in the display!** will change.
 That's because inside the hash there is no order and by default the `Dumper` function will display the key-value pairs in random order.
 The fruits will be always the keys and the colors always the values (I know the orange might be a bit confusing here, because both the fruit and its color are described by the same word.)